joekitaj/forum_site/readme.md

 The site uses Node.js & Express on the back-end.
 It utilizes a Ruby-esque MVC framework.
 Bootstrap was used for a majority of the front-end. jQuery used in certain instances as well.

-The site features a pseudo-login page, in which users must input a username.
-The purpose of this is to attribute comments and posts to an author.
-Users can post, like, and comment.
+Users are initially directed to the main posts section.
+They may login at the top, or explore posts.
+Users that do not have existing accounts may create them.

+If a user attempts to create a new post, and has not logged in, they will be directed to the login page.
+The same goes for liking and commenting.
+Logged in users can post, like, and comment.
+This is all handled using `express-session.`

 Logging out terminates the session and brings one back to the login page.

 All user input is automatically converted to Markdown using the `marked` package.
 Other dependencies can be found in `package.json.`